Chris-Christian/PortSwigger-labs-writeups/Cross-site scripting (XSS)/readme.md

 - Reflected XSS into HTML context with nothing encoded
 - Stored XSS into HTML context with nothing encoded
 - DOM XSS in document.write sink using source location.search
+- DOM XSS in innerHTML sink using source location.search
 - ...more labs in progress

 ---